-When it comes to gift giving we frequently think of material things and such have their appropriate place during the Christmas season.
+When it comes to gift giving, we frequently think of material things and such have their appropriate place during the Christmas season.
 But there is one gift we all desire but relatively few give or get.
 It is the gift of time.

-It is unusual how a husband and wife can live in the same house, sleep in the same house, sleep in the same bed, share the same meals, travel is the same family car and yet spend so little time together on a person to person basis.
-In fact, Dr. Stephen Glenn of the Family Development Institute in Washington, D.C., has reported that on the average, a husband and wife in the United States spend approximately 13 minutes a day talking to each other on a personal basis.
+It is unusual how a husband and wife can live in the same house, sleep in the same house, sleep in the same bed, share the same meals, travel in the same family car, and yet spend so little time together on a person to person basis.
+In fact, Dr. Stephen Glenn of the Family Development Institute in Washington, D.C. has reported that on the average, a husband and wife in the United States spend approximately 13 minutes a day talking to each other on a personal basis.
 You are probably thinking right now that you and your spouse spend more than 12 minutes a day talking to each other.
 But do you?
-According to the Dr. Glenn, meal times do not count because “conversations” such as “please pass the butter” or “is there any more casserole?” are less than helpful to strengthen marital relationships.
-Most table-talk is nothing more than simultaneous monologues, and with children present, it is also difficult to carry on an on-going conversation about where the marriage is or is not going.
+According to Dr. Glenn, meal times do not count because “conversations” such as “please pass the butter” or “is there any more casserole?” are less than helpful to strengthen marital relationships.
+Most table-talk is nothing more than simultaneous monologues, and with children present it is also difficult to carry on an on-going conversation about where the marriage is or is not going.

 Other types of time together might be classified as “duty time” or going places a couple are supposed to go.
-These may include PTA meetings, special engagements and even church meetings depending on one’s religious orientation.
+These may include PTA meetings, special engagements, and even church meetings, depending on one’s religious orientation.
 At such functions there is little time for personal interaction.

 Watching movies and television doesn’t count either unless you have acquired the knack of intimate conversation over popcorn or conversing regularly every 13 minutes during commercials.
-And much of the so-called conversation that does occur between husband and wife often deals with the mechanics of day-to-day routines of running the home and rearing children.
+And much of the so-called conversation that does occur between husband and wife often deals with the mechanics of day-to-day routines, of running the home and rearing children.